86me/bash-define/README.rst

 Installation
 ------------

-Copy bash-define.sh to the location of your choice and call it from your ~/.bashrc or ~/.zshrc file with:
+Copy define.sh to the location of your choice and call it from your ~/.bashrc or ~/.zshrc file with:
-    ``source bash-define.sh``
+    ``source define.sh``

 Notes